Is 533 a good credit score?

 533 Credit Score Credit Card & Loan Options

 Many lenders choose not to lend to borrowers with poor credit scores.
-As a result, your ability to borrow money and financing options are going to be very limited.
+As a result, your ability to borrow money and financing options will be very limited.
 With a score of 533, your focus should be on building your credit history and raising your credit scores before applying for any loans.

 One of the best ways to build credit is by being added as an authorized user by someone who already has great credit.
 Having someone in your life with good credit that can cosign for you is also an option, but it can hurt their credit score if you miss payments or default on the loan.